Accessibility Review During Procurement Processes

 It is important that you consider accessibility well before you purchase the product.
-Accessibility review consists of multiple steps and often involves communication between multiple parties.
-Contact the Electronic and Information Resources (EIR) Accessibility Coordinator for assistance and guidance.
+An accessibility review consists of multiple steps and often involves communication between multiple parties.
+Contact the Digital Accessibility Office – Accessibility Coordinator (DAOAC) for assistance and guidance.

 Technology is important in our daily lives, workplaces, and learning environments, so we want to make sure our technology is accessible for all our users, whether they are our prospective or current faculty, staff, students, alumni, friends, retirees, donors or visitors.
 In order to do this, technology that is to be used by more than yourself (knowing your own abilities) must go through an accessibility review process.